Unity-Technologies/ROS-TCP-Connector/ROSGeometry.md

 Unity's standard Transform class also has a `To<C>()` extension method that returns a ROS Transform message.
 So sending a Transform message typically looks like:

     ros.Send("topic", obj.transform.To<FLU>());

+# Converting incoming messages

+You can also convert Points, Point32s and Vector3s back into Unity coordinates.
+To convert a Point in coordinate space C directly into a Unity Vector3, you can write `From<C>`.
+For example:

+    void SubscriberCallback(Point p)
+	{
+	  transform.position = p.From<FLU>();
+	}

+Or, if you need to work with them in the FLU coordinate space for now, you can write:

+    Vector3<FLU> rosPos = p.As<FLU>();

+(Note that this does NOT do any coordinate conversion.
+It simply assumes the point is in the FLU coordinate frame already, and transfers it into an appropriate container.)

+And again, the same goes for converting a Quaternion message into a Unity Quaternion or `Quaternion<C>`.